rootCircle/blog/docs/archives/database/purging_mysql_tables_on_scale.md

 Partitioning involves dividing a table into smaller, more manageable partitions based on a specified column, such as an ID or a DateTime column.
 This allows for efficient purging by dropping entire partitions instead of deleting individual rows.

 ##### **Workflow:**
 1. Modify the table schema to include partitioning based on a chosen column.
-(Not required, if partitioning based on PRIMARY KEY)
-2. Create partitions to divide the table data according to the partition key.
+2. Create partitions to divide the table data according to the partition key and add `future` partition to account for future data writes.
-3. For purging, drop partitions that contain no new data far from the retention period.
+3. For purging, drop partitions that are well past the retention period and contain no new data.
 4. Create additional empty partitions to accommodate future data.

 ##### **Advantages:**
 - **Efficiency:** Dropping partitions is faster and more efficient than row-by-row deletion.
 - **Atomic Operation:** Partition operations are atomic, ensuring data consistency & integrity.
-- **Minimal Replication Lag:** Significantly reduces replication lag during purging. (in order of ms)
+- **Minimal Replication Lag:** Significantly reduces replication lag during purging. (to order of ms)

 ##### **Disadvantages:**
-- **Schema Changes:** Requires altering the table schema to introduce partitioning if using datetime column, as
+- **Schema Changes:** Requires altering the table schema to introduce partitioning if using datetime column, as every unique key on the table must use every column in the table's partitioning expression.
+[1](https://dev.mysql.com/doc/refman/8.4/en/partitioning-limitations-partitioning-keys-unique-keys.html)
 - **Complexity in Management:** Needs careful management of partition keys and partition lifecycle.
-- **Potential issues with JOIN queries:** While benchmarking we saw 60x slower queries performance on selected queries having JOINs, while it resolved with a simple `ANALYZE TABLE` on the partitioned table, but this needed more diagnosis.
+- **Potential issues with JOIN queries:** While benchmarking we saw 60x slower queries performance on selected queries having JOINs, while it resolved with a simple `ANALYZE TABLE` on the partitioned table, but this needed more thorough diagnosis.

 ##### **Implementation:**
 ```sql